AdaRoseCannon/adarosecannon.github.io/_posts/2021-09-24-game-physics-on-the-web-in-aframe.md

 This guide came together to cover how the physics work in the Augmented Reality Basketball Game:
 [**bARsketball**
-*Shoot some hoops in your own home with Augmented Reality!* xr-basketball.glitch.me](https://xr-basketball.glitch.me)
+*Shoot some hoops in your own home with Augmented Reality!* xr-basketball.adarose.dev](https://xr-basketball.adarose.dev)

-<iframe src="https://cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fwww.youtube.com%2Fembed%2FGlRe0uY3-l8%3Ffeature%3Doembed&display_name=YouTube&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DGlRe0uY3-l8&image=https%3A%2F%2Fi.ytimg.com%2Fvi%2FGlRe0uY3-l8%2Fhqdefault.jpg&key=a19fcc184b9711e1b4764040d3dc5c07&type=text%2Fhtml&schema=youtube" allowfullscreen frameborder="0" scrolling="no"></iframe>
+[Sample embed removed because glitch no longer exists]

 The component I use for physics is called `[aframe-physics-system`](https://github.com/n5ro/aframe-physics-system) this works best with ammo.js but needs a bit of configuration to use.